 A good credit score of 700+ gives good approval odds.
 Around 43% of people have credit scores of 700+ and if you’re not one of them, taking a few months to improve your credit could be the difference between being approved and rejected.

-The Chase Freedom Flex approval time is up to 7-10 business days for most applicants.
-Some Chase Freedom Flex applicants may actually get approved instantly after applying online, if they are a clear match for the card’s approval requirements.
+The Chase Freedom Flex approval time can be as little as a minute if you’re a clear match for the card’s approval requirements.
+If you don’t get instantly approved, it usually takes 7-10 business days to receive a decision on your application.
 Chase notifies applicants of their application decision by email or by mail.… read full answer

-If you haven’t heard about your Freedom Flex application status after 10 business days, call Chase customer service at 1-800-432-3117 to inquire.
+If you haven’t heard about your Chase Freedom Flex application status after 10 business days, call Chase customer service at (800) 432-3117 to inquire.
 You can also log in to your Chase account to check the status online.
 Once you’re logged in, click the main menu symbol (three horizontal lines) at the top left of the page.
 Then, scroll down to the bottom and select “Application status.”

-Following approval, applicants can expect to receive the card in the mail after another 7-10 business days.
+Following approval, applicants can expect to receive the Chase Freedom Flex card in the mail after another 7-10 business days.
 If you need the card sooner, call Chase customer service at the number above and ask for free 2-day expedited shipping as soon as your application is approved.

 Having one of these Chase credit cards may increase your chances of landing a higher-tier credit card in the future, if you use it responsibly.
 That means paying your bill on time every month and keeping your credit utilization below 30% of your credit limit.